 It only takes a few moments to back up your recovery key.
 For more info see Back up your BitLocker recovery key.

 If your device doesn't support BitLocker, you may be able to use Windows Device Encryption instead.

 To see if you can use Windows device encryption

 In the search box on the taskbar, type System Information, right-click System Information in the list of results, then select Run as administrator.
 Or you can select the Start button, and then under Windows Administrative Tools, select System Information.

 At the bottom of the System Information window, find Device Encryption Support.
 If the value says Meets prerequisites, then device encryption is available on your device.
-If it isn't available, you may be able to use standard BitLocker encryption instead.

-To turn on device encryption
+To turn on Windows device encryption

 Sign in to Windows with an administrator account (you may have to sign out and back in to switch accounts).
 For more info, see Create a local or administrator account in Windows 10.

 Select the Start button, then select Settings > Update & Security > Device encryption.
 If Device encryption doesn't appear, it isn't available.
-You may be able to turn on standard BitLocker encryption instead.

 If device encryption is turned off, select Turn on.